MoonLight314/MoonLight314.github.io/_posts/2021-08-10-BERT_Text_Classification_EN.md

 <br>

-* 모든 준비를 마쳤으니, Train을 시작해 보겠습니다.
+* Now that we're all set, let's start the Train.

 <br>

-* 저는 GTX 960에서 Train했는데, 1 Epoch에 11분 정도 걸렸습니다.
+* I trained on a GTX 960, 1 epoch took about 11 minutes.

 <br>